-- You go to a network provider to get the additional care. - or The additional care you get is considered "urgently needed services" and you follow the rules for getting the urgently needed services (for more information about this, see Section 3.2 below).
+- You go to a network provider to get the additional care. - or The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgently needed service (for more information about this, see Section 3.2 below).